-But today, the majority wipes out this simple rule.
+But today, the majority muddies this simple rule.
 The facts of this case meet the community caretaking test perfectly, and yet the majority holds that the doctrine is not applicable.
-Because the majority cannot articulate what distinguishes this case, it appears the majority has silently overruled our long line of precedents establishing the community caretaking doctrine.
+Because the majority cannot articulate what distinguishes this case, it appears that the majority's decision today is a mere fact-bound footnote to our long line of precedents establishing the community caretaking doctrine.